 These free resources are appropriate for teachers of high school and AP economics, social studies, and history classes.
 They are also appropriate for interested students, home schoolers, and newcomers to the topic of economics.

-A College Economics Guide Supplementary resources for college students Introduction Making something--which is what economists mean when they talk about production...
+A College Economics Guide Supplementary resources for college students Introduction Aggregate demand is the total amount of goods (including services) demanded by ...